The interplay of phase fluctuations and nodal quasiparticles: ubiquitous Fermi arcs in two-dimensional d-wave superconductors: Implementation of Determinant Quantum Monte Carlo Algorithm

-Another important observable we want to evaluate is the single-particle spectral function, through which we observe the formation of pseudogap and Fermi arcs directly.
+Another important observable we desire to evaluate is the single-particle spectral function $A_\sigma(\bm{k},\omega)$, through the measurement of which the formation of pseudogap and Fermi arcs are directly observed.
 Consider the time-displaced Green's function in the momentum space,